yusufyildiz41/yusufyildiz41/README.md

 ### About me

-* 💻 I love writing Kotlin, and building Android Apps.
+* 💻 I love writing Kotlin, Flutter, and building Mobile Apps.

 * 🎓 Computer Engineering at Selcuk University.

-* 🌱 I'm currently learning Kotlin and Jetpack Compose.

 * 💯 Finalist in Technological Applications in Psychology category in Teknofest 2023, 2024 competition.